 - 1. Navigate to the etc folder of the broker instance that's being upgraded - 2.
-Open artemis.profile (artemis.profile.cmd on Windows).
+Open artemis.profile and artemis-utility.profile (artemis.profile.cmd and artemis-utility.profile.cmd on Windows).
 It contains a property which is relevant for the upgrade:

-ARTEMIS\HOME='/path/to/apache-artemis-version'
+'''

+ARTEMIS_HOME='/path/to/apache-artemis-version'

+'''